One of the most dreaded days of the year is here: Friday the 13th.

 The fear of Friday the 13th really does exist, according to Mathworld.
 It’s called "paraskevidekatriaphobia" — from the Greek words “Paraskevi” for Friday and “dekatreis” for 13.
 Mathworld says it may be one of the widest spread superstitions in the United States.

-Friday the 13th happens twice in 2019.
-A month must begin on a Sunday in order to have a Friday the 13th in any month.
+Friday the 13th can occur three times in a calendar year.
+In fact, this is the last one for 2015.
+The month must begin on a Sunday in order to have a Friday the 13th in any month.

 If you just can’t fathom the thought of leaving the house, here are a few known facts about Friday the 13th that may make it easier to cope.